djordjenov/kEpsH/README.md

 **2. Motivation**

-Swilirng flow is a complex flow encountered mainly in cylindrical flow domains.
+Swirling flow is a complex flow encountered mainly in cylindrical flow domains.
 Therefore, it is naturally connected to physical analysis in cylindrical coordinates that results in a turbulence model in cylindrical coordinates.
 Since OpenFOAM uses Cartesian coordinates, it was challenging to find a solution of connecting turbulence model equations in cylindrical coordinates with OpenFoam solver in Cartesian coordinates, in order to ensure better predictions of pipe swirling flow.

 **3. Target platform**